 If you want to make smoothies for breakfast and are in a time crunch, place all of the non-frozen ingredients in your blender’s jar and place it in the fridge the night before.
 Add the frozen ingredients in the morning and blend!

 If your smoothie is too thick after blending, add more liquid.
 If it is too thin, add more fruit or ice.
+Note that adding more of the optional ingredients will thicken the smoothie.

 - Fresh Fruit: use any fresh fruit.
 Use creamy fruits such as bananas, avocados, and mangoes to yield creamy smoothies.